Note from Managing Editor Allison Brickell: “If it were anyone else who said it, I would have dismissed this prediction as nonsense.”

 In the short to medium term, however, share prices can experience neck-snapping volatility.
-And, as O’Reilly correctly pointed out in our conversation, that scares folks.
+And that scares many folks.

 However, more people ought to be afraid of what will happen if they don’t invest in stocks.

-Invest in Treasurys yielding 2% or less, for example, and you are likely to earn essentially nothing after inflation.
+Invest in Treasurys yielding less than 2%, for example, and you are likely to earn less than inflation.

 Leave your money in the bank earning 0.05%, and you are guaranteed a negative real return.